 And to McNabb, so is former Dallas Cowboys quarterback Troy Aikman.

 “My numbers are better than Troy Aikman, but he has Super Bowl rings, and he’s played with Hall of Famers as well,” McNabb said.

 To be fair, McNabb’s numbers are better than Aikman’s.
 He has over 4,000 more passing yards, 69 more touchdown passes and 24 less interceptions.
 But Aikman has three rings, thanks in part to running back Emmitt Smith and wide receiver Michael Irvin.

-McNabb, who won the 2004 NFC Championship Game with Hall of Famers Brian Westbrook and Terrell Owens, has been to the big stage, but the Eagles eventually lost to Tom Brady the New England Patriots in Super Bowl XXXIX.
+McNabb, who won the 2004 NFC Championship Game with Hall of Famers Brian Westbrook and Terrell Owens, has been to the big stage in the playoffs, but the Eagles eventually lost to Tom Brady the New England Patriots in Super Bowl XXXIX.

-Despite not having much hardware, McNabb still definitely believe he belongs in football lore.
+Despite not having much hardware, McNabb still definitely believe he belongs in football lore after 13 NFL seasons.

 “When they look at my numbers, yeah, but then they always want to add other stuff into it.
 ‘Was he an All-Pro?
 Was he this?
 How many Super Bowl opportunities?’
 But, people don’t realize how hard it is to get to the NFC Championship and to get there five times, and then make it to a Super Bowl?
 It’s tough.”

 — Former NFL Quarterback Donovan McNabb, via TMZ SportsAdvertisement